 4. Enjoy business-friendly pricing

 Business-friendly pricing is only great if you’re actually getting stellar value.
 Whether you’re a small business owner or an enterprise CEO, OpenPhone can support your team with features you need with plans starting at $13 per user per month.
 Unlike GoDaddy SmartLine and Google Voice, barebones isn’t our thing.
 We’re here to deliver a high-quality service paired with the best possible value.

 Get started with OpenPhone, the better business solution

 When you compare GoDaddy SmartLine vs Google Voice, it becomes clear that they’re both missing many of the features modern businesses need from a VoIP service.
 In fact, GoDaddy doesn’t even offer a true VoIP service, which means you’ll still need a cell phone plan.
 Plus, they don’t have integrations with any of the other software you already use.

 Google Voice, on the other hand, doesn’t support toll-free numbers and requires upgrades for its most helpful features.

 OpenPhone offers more value for a competitive price.
-With a basic plan, you can access free unlimited calls and text messages (including MMS), a handful of business app integrations, and much more.
+With a basic plan, you can access free calls and text messages (including MMS), a handful of business app integrations, and much more.
 For an affordable upgrade, you’ll get access to even more great business phone features, like call transfer, advanced IVR, HubSpot integration, and call analytics.
 Start your free trial of OpenPhone.